 - Individuals must be informed of their right to withdraw their consent.

-Important thing to do is to prove your legal bases by running a test based on this legal framework.
+The important thing to do is to prove your legal basis by running a test based on this legal framework.
 A test means that you will document your compliance, your approach and the arguments that you have reviewed before.

 Individual rights under the GDPR